borgbackup/borg/docs/usage.rst

 Examples
 ~~~~~~~~

-Be careful, prune is potentially dangerous command, it will remove backup
+Be careful, prune is a potentially dangerous command, it will remove backup
 archives.

 The default of prune is to apply to **all archives in the repository** unless